Pierre1405/interview/README.md

 ### Missing feature
 - More validation
 - Better exception management
-- no getAll, POST, PUT, DELETE api
+- No getAll, POST, PUT, DELETE api
-- swagger documentation
+- Swagger documentation

 ### Missing demonstration
-I didn't have the time to do so much, but, I would have like to do more.
+I didn't have the time to do so much, but, I would have liked to do more.
 Like create another microservice to stream aggregated data on a no sql db
 - docker
 - streaming, postgres -> kafka -> aggregation -> kafka -> mongodb with kafka connect and kafka stream ???